threefoldadmin/legal/definitions.md

 Threefold is a peer-to-peer network of network, storage an compute capacity for an upgraded internet, laying the foundation for a more sustainable, smart, and sovereign digital world where everyone can participate and prosper.

-All the ideas and content created for this concept are opensource and stored in (github)[See https://github.com/threefoldfoundation].
+All the ideas and content created for this concept are opensource and stored in [github](See https://github.com/threefoldfoundation).
 A group of volunteers and the ThreeFold Foundation maintain these repositories.

 See https://github.com/threefoldfoundation